-Captive insurance company Lloyd's of London Basic fire insurance available to those unable to obtain through standard markets C. Managing general agent Conducts business across the U.S. D. E. National insurance company Risk retention group Members are businesses with related or similar activities, and the coverage provided is limited to liability insurance F. Regional insurance company Not an insurance company, but a market where members are grouped together to insure risks FAIR Plan Wind/hail pool Conducts business only in states located in a geographic region Wholesale intermediary that represents one or more insurance companies Owned and controlled by their insureds and typically provide coverage for P&C exposures Provides insurance to property owners unable to get coverage for wind damage from hurricanes and other windstorms ilovieuge circui Directions: Compare and contrast treaty and facultative reinsurance.
+А. Captive insurance company Basic fire insurance available to those unable to btain through В. Lloyd's of London standard markets C. Managing general agent Conducts business across the U.S. D. National insurance company Members are businesses with related or similar activities, and the coverage provided is limited to E. Risk retention group liability insurance F. Regional insurance company Not an insurance company, but a market where members are G. FAIR Plan grouped together to insure risks н.
+Wind/hail pool Conducts business only in states located in a geographic region Wholesale intermediary that represents one or more insurance companies Owned and controlled by their insureds and typically provide coverage for P&C exposures Provides insurance to property owners unable to get coverage for wind damage from hurricanes and other windstorms